derele/Eimeria_Lab/README.md

 # Structure:
 ## [data](https://github.com/derele/Eimeria_Lab/tree/master/data) = contains all cleaned up data generated during our experiments and templates for tables
-### [Experimental_design](https://github.com/derele/Eimeria_Lab/tree/master/data/Experimental_design) = mouse information sheets containing attributes such as: sex, strain, date of birth, EH_ID, InfectionStrain.
+### [Experimental_design](https://github.com/derele/Eimeria_Lab/tree/master/data/Experimental_design) = mouse information sheets containing attributes such as: sex, strain, date of birth, EH_ID (unique identifier) and infection strain.
 ### [Experiment_results](https://github.com/derele/Eimeria_Lab/tree/master/data/Experiment_results) = clean tables of results obtained from a given experiment and assay/observation
 ### [Templates](https://github.com/derele/Eimeria_Lab/tree/master/data/templates) = examples of what corresponding tables should look like
 #### [mouse_paperwork_mandatory](https://github.com/derele/Eimeria_Lab/tree/master/data/templates/mouse_paperwork_mandatory) = This folder contains all the necessary files for setting up an infection experiment in our mouse facilities.
 There is a complete protocol for animal handling, sampling, euqipment and facility handling.
 Accompanied by a cage placement template to keep a full track of experimental setup and a !Score Sheet! for each mouse to keep track of animal health.
 This sheet is a legal requirement that we must fulfill as per our animal handling license.